Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 5. Deploy the lab environment.

-Important Notice: Using a ConfigMap does not provide any secrecy or encryption.
-Do not use a ConfigMap for any confidential data.
-Use a Secret, or another external solution to keep the data private.
+Important: Using a ConfigMap does not provide secrecy or encryption.
+Do not use a ConfigMap for confidential data.
+Use a Secret or another external solution to keep the data private.

 Create a ConfigMap

-Whilst most ConfigMaps are created using a YAML file with the kubectl create -f command, it is also possible to create a ConfigMap directly from kubectl itself.
-Only use direct entry when defining a small number of key-pairs.
+While you create most ConfigMaps using a YAML file with the kubectl create -f command, creating a ConfigMap directly from kubectl itself is also possible.
+Only use direct entry when defining a small number of key-value pairs.

-2. Use direct entry to define a key-pair.
+2. Use direct entry to define a key-value pair.

 kubectl create configmap mytest --from-literal=Country=USA